-The SIGFOX LPWAN is in line with the terminology and specifications being defined by the ETSI ERM TG28 Low Throughput Networks (LTN) group [etsi_ltn].
-As of today, SIGFOX's network has been fully deployed in 6 countries, with ongoing deployments on 18 other countries, in total a geography containing 397M people.
+The SIGFOX LPWAN is in line with the terminology and specifications being defined by ETSI [etsi_unb].
+As of today, SIGFOX's network has been fully deployed in 12 countries, with ongoing deployments on 26 other countries, giving in total a geography of 2 million square kilometers, containing 512 million people.

 SIGFOX LPWAN autonomous battery-operated devices send only a few bytes per day, week or month, in principle allowing them to remain on a single battery for up to 10-15 years.
+Hence, the system is designed as to allow devices to last several years, sometimes even buried underground.

-The capacity of a SIGFOX base station mainly depends on the number of messages generated by the devices, and not on the number of devices.
-The battery life of devices also depends on the number of messages generated by the device, but it is important to keep in mind that these devices are designed to last several years, some of them even buried underground.
-The coverage of the cell also depends on the link budget and on the type of deployment (urban, rural, etc.), which can vary from sending less than one message per device per day to dozens of messages per device per day.
+Since the radio protocol is connection-less and optimized for uplink communications, the capacity of a SIGFOX base station depends on the number of messages generated by devices, and not on the actual number of devices.
+Likewise, the battery life of devices depends on the number of messages generated by the device.
+Depending on the use case, devices can vary from sending less than one message per device per day, to dozens of messages per device per day.